-Figure 4-50 Fuel gas supply pressure control at the GVU inlet (engines with GVU)
+Figure 4-52 Fuel gas supply pressure control at the GVU inlet (engines with GVU)

-Pressure control of the engine's operational gas pressure
+Pressure control of the engine operational gas pressure

-The operational gas pressure at the engine's internal Gas Admission Valves (GAVs) is controlled by the iGPR (see section 4.5.6, 4-77) or the GVU (see section 4.5.7, 4-79).
+The operational gas pressure at the engine internal Gas Admission Valves (GAVs) is controlled by the iGPR (see section 4.6.6 On-engine integrated gas pressure regulation unit, 4-76) or the GVU (see section 4.6.7 Off-engine Gas Valve Unit, 4-77).
 Both the iGPR or the GVU are connected to the ECS (either by means of the PCS, or directly).
 The iGPR or the GVU preferably just provide fine adjustments of the gas supply pressure to compensate for fluctuating pressure demands.
 These varying pressure demands may be caused by fluctuations of the engine power demand.
 At the same time, the FGSS provides the gas supply pressure as requested by the PCS.
-However, the iGPR or the GVU have the capacity to handle any gas supply pressure up to the maximum design gas supply pressure of 16bar(g).
+However, the iGPR or the GVU have the capacity to handle any gas supply pressure up to the maximum design gas supply pressure of 16 bar(g).